Ads

 C-Clamps

-The C-clamp is shaped like a large C and has three main parts: threaded screw, jaw, and swivel head.
+The C-clamp is shaped like a large C and has three main parts: a threaded screw, a jaw, and a swivel head.
 [Figure 1]

 The swivel plate or flat end of the screw prevents the end from turning directly against the material being clamped.
 C-clamp size is measured by the dimension of the largest object the frame can accommodate with the screw fully extended.
-The distance from the center line of the screw to the inside edge of the frame or the depth of throat is also an important consideration when using this clamp.
+The distance from the center line of the screw to the inside edge of the frame or the throat depth is also an important consideration when using this clamp.
 C-clamps vary in size from two inches upward.
-Since C-clamps can leave marks on aluminum, protect the aircraft covering with masking tape at the places where the C-clamp is used.
+Since C-clamps can leave marks on aluminum surfaces, protect the material with masking tape or protective pads where the clamp contacts the workpiece.

 Vises